 Our platform collects, stores and processes certain personal and other sensitive data from our customers and funding sources.
 There are numerous laws governing privacy and the storage, sharing, use, disclosure and protection of personally identifiable information and user data.
 Specifically, personally identifiable and other confidential information is increasingly subject to legislation and regulations in numerous domestic and international jurisdictions.
 The regulatory framework for privacy protection in China and worldwide is currently evolving and is likely to remain uncertain for the foreseeable future.
 We could be adversely affected if legislation or regulations in China are expanded to require changes in business practices or privacy policies, or if the PRC governmental authorities interpret or implement their legislation or regulations in ways that negatively affect our business, financial condition and results of operations.
 In November 2016, the Standing Committee of the NPC released the Internet Security Law, which took effect in June 2017.
 The Internet Security Law requires network operators to perform certain functions related to internet security protection and the strengthening of network information management.
 For instance, under the Internet Security Law, network operators of key information infrastructure generally shall, during their operations in the PRC, store the personal information and important data collected and produced within the territory of the PRC.
-We are in the process of evaluating the potential impacts of the Internet Security Law on our current business practices.
-We plan to further strengthen our information management and privacy protection of the user data stored in our system.
+We are in the process of evaluating the potential impacts of the luser data stored in our system.
 However, we cannot assure you that the measures we have taken or will take are adequate under the Internet Security Law.
 If further changes in our business practices are required under China's evolving regulatory framework for privacy protection, our business, financial condition and results of operations may be adversely affected.
-Further, we use certain data collected from external data sources to make credit assessment.
-In the event that the data collection and provision by any of our external data sources is considered in violation of the Internet Security Law, we may not be able to use relevant data for our credit assessment and our business may be materially and adversely affected.